 Montane Mansion – Exploring Quarry Bay

-I knew I wasn’t going to shoot anything original, but since it’s such a cool shot, I wanted to check out the Quarry Bay landmark.
+I knew I wasn’t going to shoot anything original, but since it’s such a cool scene, I wanted to check out the Quarry Bay landmark.

-I had been dealing with some rough, flat, grey clouds throughout my time in Hong Kong, but at least the rain had held off… of course until the one night I picked to head out with the intention of shooting straight-up.
+I had been dealing with some rough, flat, grey clouds throughout my time in Hong Kong, but at least the rain had held off… of course until the one night I picked to head out with the intention of pointing my camera straight-up at the sky.
 I had just gotten to the courtyard of Montane Mansion, scouted, picked my composition, and set up my tripod when it started to pour forcing me to seek shelter under some awnings.
 I waited until the rain slowed a bit before I was able to walk out, quickly throw up the tripod, make slight adjustments, shoot a bracket, and retreat back to cover to wipe everything down.
 I’d then repeat that process until I finally got ‘the one’ that I wanted…

 I would have really liked to have been able to blend a bunch of shots over the course of an hour or so and then stitch a panoramic together (16mm was not wide enough to truly capture this), but with the rain spattering the lens, I just couldn’t pull it off.